aaberbach/L5NeuronSimulation/README.md

 Plot_Cell - folder for plotting the cell and synapse locations on the cell.

-ReleaseProbability - used to build and check the release probability. **COULD REMOVE**

 ShortPlasticity - used to build and check short term plasticity for both excitation and inhibition.

 StepCurrent - used to ensure that a suprathreshold step current induces the proper behavior (as determined by Hay et al. 2011).